Goh Jin Wei

 Goh Jin Wei (吴堇溦 (吳堇溦, Gô͘ Kín-bî, Ng4 Gan2 Mei4, Wú Jǐnwēi); born 30 January 2000) is a Malaysian badminton player.
-She won the 2015 and 2018 BWF World Junior Championships and the girls' singles title at the 2018 Youth Olympics.
-At senior level, she won the women's singles title at the 2017 Southeast Asian Games.
+She won the 2015 and 2018 World Junior Championships and the girls' singles title at the 2018 Youth Olympics.
+At senior level, she won the women's singles title at the 2017 SEA Games.

 Early life

 Goh Jin Wei was born in Bukit Mertajam, Penang into a Malaysian Chinese family, to Loh Bee Sim and Goh Boon Huat.
 She first started playing badminton at the age of six as a hobby.
 Her father noticed her talent and let her train under the guidance of Teh Peng Huat, Lee Chong Wei's former coach.
 When she was 11, she won the Under-12 Grand Prix Finals and the Malaysian School Sports Council representing her primary school, SJKC Jit Sin ‘B’.
 She was drafted into the Malaysia national team at the age of 14.